pieter-v-n/pmx-cluster-tb/README.md

 1. hostname: pve1, ip address: 192.168.178.11
 2. hostname: pve2, ip address: 192.168.178.12
 3. hostname: pve3, ip address: 192.168.178.13
-# Add Graphical User Interface to each server (opgtinal)
+# Add Graphical User Interface to each server (optional)
 Normally, Proxmox VE is installed as a headless server, i.e. is managed remotely using a web browser (port 8006).
 Just for convenience, we will enable the Linux GUI and install Chromium so we can manage each server locally.